superbeppe98/cisco-introduction-to-iot/5_Everything_Needs_to_be_Secured.md

 ## 5.2.6 Packet Tracer - Configure Wireless Security

--In this Packet Tracer activity, you will secure a wireless router on a home network
+- In this Packet Tracer activity, you will secure a wireless router on a home network

 ## 5.2.7 Check Your Understanding - Protecting the Corporate World